$18.56 Million in Sales Expected for Chicken Soup for The Soul Entrtnmnt Inc (NASDAQ:CSSE) This Quarter

-Brokerages expect that Chicken Soup for The Soul Entrtnmnt Inc (NASDAQ:CSSE) will announce $18.56 million in sales for the current fiscal quarter, according to Zacks.
+Equities research analysts forecast that Chicken Soup for The Soul Entrtnmnt Inc (NASDAQ:CSSE) will post $18.56 million in sales for the current fiscal quarter, according to Zacks Investment Research.
 Two analysts have provided estimates for Chicken Soup for The Soul Entrtnmnt’s earnings.
-The highest sales estimate is $18.82 million and the lowest is $18.30 million.
-Chicken Soup for The Soul Entrtnmnt posted sales of $17.05 million in the same quarter last year, which would indicate a positive year over year growth rate of 8.9%.
-The firm is scheduled to report its next earnings report on Thursday, November 12th.
+The lowest sales estimate is $18.30 million and the highest is $18.82 million.
+Chicken Soup for The Soul Entrtnmnt posted sales of $17.05 million during the same quarter last year, which would indicate a positive year-over-year growth rate of 8.9%.
+The firm is scheduled to report its next quarterly earnings results on Thursday, November 12th.

-On average, analysts expect that Chicken Soup for The Soul Entrtnmnt will report full-year sales of $68.99 million for the current fiscal year, with estimates ranging from $68.20 million to $69.77 million.
-For the next fiscal year, analysts anticipate that the business will report sales of $112.00 million.
-Zacks’ sales averages are a mean average based on a survey of sell-side analysts that cover Chicken Soup for The Soul Entrtnmnt.
+According to Zacks, analysts expect that Chicken Soup for The Soul Entrtnmnt will report full year sales of $68.99 million for the current financial year, with estimates ranging from $68.20 million to $69.77 million.
+For the next fiscal year, analysts forecast that the company will post sales of $112.00 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that cover Chicken Soup for The Soul Entrtnmnt.

 Chicken Soup for The Soul Entrtnmnt (NASDAQ:CSSE) last posted its quarterly earnings results on Thursday, August 13th.
-The company reported ($0.83) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.48) by ($0.35).
+The company reported ($0.83) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.48) by ($0.35).
 Chicken Soup for The Soul Entrtnmnt had a negative net margin of 62.28% and a negative return on equity of 58.01%.
-The firm had revenue of $13.90 million for the quarter, compared to analysts’ expectations of $14.03 million.
+The company had revenue of $13.90 million for the quarter, compared to analyst estimates of $14.03 million.

-The firm also recently declared a dividend, which was paid on Tuesday, September 15th.
-Shareholders of record on Monday, August 31st were given a $0.2031 dividend.
-The ex-dividend date of this dividend was Friday, August 28th.
+The business also recently disclosed a dividend, which was paid on Tuesday, September 15th.
+Investors of record on Monday, August 31st were given a dividend of $0.2031 per share.
+The ex-dividend date was Friday, August 28th.

 Chicken Soup for The Soul Entrtnmnt Company Profile